ploffy06/sonnet-completer/README.md

 It does this through a petrained gpt model that was built using PyTorch (see `backend/src/gptModel`).

 ## Running locally
-You may need to install the following packages
+You may need to install packages for the backend
 ```
-torch
-flask
-wsgiref
+cd backend
+python3 -m pip install -r requirements.txt
 ```

 1. On one terminal, navigate to the backend and run flask
 ```
 cd backend